Top 12 Patient Service Specialist Skills to Put on Your Resume

 Improving empathy, especially in a role like a Patient Service Specialist, involves enhancing your ability to understand and share the feelings of others.
 Here are concise steps to do so:

 1. Active Listening: Truly listen to what patients say without interrupting.
-Focus on understanding their concerns and emotions.
-Mayo Clinic offers insights on active listening skills.
+Focus on their concerns and emotions; reflect back what you hear.

 By integrating these practices, Patient Service Specialists can significantly enhance their empathetic skills, leading to improved patient satisfaction and care.